All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Your results may differ from the clinical trial averages.
 Several factors influence how quickly you lose weight on tirzepatide.

 Starting weight.
-People with more weight to lose often see faster initial results in terms of total pounds, though the percentage may be similar.
+People with more weight to lose often see faster initial results for total pounds, though the percentage may be similar.

 Diet quality.
 Tirzepatide reduces appetite, but what you eat still matters.
 A can help preserve muscle mass and support sustained weight loss.